12 trips to take in Sweden

 May - Stockholm

 Nothing beats a May city break in Stockholm.
 This is when Swedes are starting to really embrace the sunny weather, and you’ll be sure to spot the renowned latte dads pushing their prams, especially in the beautiful setting of the city park Djurgården.
-Take a break from your shopping to view the cherry blossoms in Kungsträdgården, and be sure to visit some of the city’s world-renowned museums, including the Modern Museum of Art, The Hallwyl museum and the Swedish Museum of natural history, all free of entry as of last year.
+Take a break from your shopping to view the cherry blossoms in Kungsträdgården, and be sure to visit some of the city’s world-renowned museums, including the Modern Museum of Art, The Hallwyl museum and The Swedish Museum of Natural History (Naturhistoriska riksmuseet), all free of entry.
 If you want to combine art with sightseeing, catch a ferry to Artipelag, an art museum located on the island on Värmdö surrounded by stunning pine trees.

 June - ICEHOTEL